Oxtail soup: Indonesia

-In Indonesian cuisine, oxtail soup (sop buntut) is a popular dish.
-It is made of slices of fried or barbecued oxtail, served with vegetables in a rich but clear beef broth.
+In Indonesian cuisine, oxtail soup (sop buntut) is made of slices of fried or barbecued oxtail, served with vegetables in a rich but clear beef broth.
 It contains boiled potatoes, carrots, tomatoes, leek, celery, fried shallots and dried black mushrooms.
-Indonesian sop buntut is seasoned with shallot, garlic and native spices such as black pepper, nutmeg, and clove.
-A relatively new variant is called sop buntut goreng (fried oxtail soup), where the oxtail is seasoned, fried and served dry; the soup is served in a separate bowl.
+It is seasoned with shallot, garlic and spices.
+A variant is called sop buntut goreng (fried oxtail soup), where the oxtail is seasoned, fried and served dry; the soup is served in a separate bowl.
 The dish is commonly eaten with rice and accompanied by sambal, sweet soy sauce and lime juice.
 Some restaurants specialize in oxtail soup, among them being the Bogor Café in the Hotel Borobudur in Central Jakarta.

 The dish is also eaten in Malaysia, where it is known as sup ekor.